hiun/slidejs/README.md

 slidejs is just starting framework for helps to make simple fade slide in web.

-You may feel fade slide is really greate too to express story like [this](http://ycombinator.com).
+You may feel fade slide is really great way to express story like [this](http://ycombinator.com).

 Feel free to make pull request for any improvements.